Pentagon pulls China's invite to Pacific naval exercises - Journal du Cameroun

 The Pentagon has pulled its invitation for China to join maritime exercises in the Pacific because of Beijing’s “continued militarization” of the South China Sea, an official said Wednesday, in the latest sign of US-China strains.

-But the United States now thinks China’s behavior in the South China Sea runs counter to the spirit of the drills.
+But the United States now says China’s behavior in the South China Sea runs counter to the spirit of the drills.

 “China’s continued militarization of disputed features in the South China Sea only serves to raise tensions and destabilize the region,” Pentagon spokesman Lieutenant Colonel Chris Logan said.